11 Songs That Brought People Out of Comas

 1. The Song: Adele’s “Rolling in the Deep.”

-The Story: Last April, 7-year-old Charlotte Neve had a rare brain hemorrhage and ended up in a coma that doctors said she might not come out of.
+The Story: Seven-year-old Charlotte Neve had a rare brain hemorrhage and ended up in a coma that doctors said she might not come out of.
 Charlotte’s mom was preparing for the worst when the 2012 Grammy “Song of the Year” came on the radio while she was visiting her daughter.
 Since it was a song that both mother and daughter enjoyed, Charlotte’s mom began singing along.
 To her amazement, Charlotte smiled.
 It was the first reaction she had had to anything since falling into the coma.
 Two days later, she was talking and getting out of bed.

 2. The Song: James Blunt’s “You’re Beautiful.”